BTP asks MLAs to be neutral, neither support Gehlot nor Pilot | Politics

 BTP asks MLAs to be neutral, neither support Gehlot nor Pilot

 The Bhartiya Tribal Party (BTP), which has two MLAs in the Rajasthan assembly, has asked its legislators to remain neutral and not align either with Chief Minister Ashok Gehlot or his deputy Sachin Pilot.
-The development comes hours after a Congress legislature party meeting, where Congress MLAs expressed support for Gehlot and only indirectly referred to Pilot, whose rebellion threatens his government.
+The development on Monday came hours after a Congress legislature party meeting, where Congress MLAs expressed support for Gehlot and only indirectly referred to Pilot, whose rebellion threatens his government.

 The BTP has also asked its MLAs neither to align with the Congress nor the BJP during the ongoing political crisis in the state.
 The Gehlot camp has considered BTP MLAs as supporters of the government.
 One of the BTP's MLAs has maintained that the support to the government will continue.